 Heatherwick Studio is currently working closely with Transport for London and world-renowned engineering consultant Arup to develop the scheme.

-On November 1st 2013 The Garden Bridge Trust, dedicated to driving forward the creation of the Bridge, was launched with Lord Mervyn Davies as its chairman.
-A public consultation led by The Garden Bridge Trust and supported TfL, will run until December 20th 2013 and will encourage the public to come forward with their thoughts and suggestions on the scheme.
+On November 1st 2013 The Garden Bridge Trust, a UK registered charity dedicated to driving forward the creation of the Bridge, was launched with Lord Mervyn Davies as its chairman.
+A public consultation led by The Garden Bridge Trust and supported by TfL closed on December 20th 2013.
+Over eighty seven per cent of consultation respondents were supportive of the scheme.